AVSimulation/SCANeR-Quick-Starts/Pages/HT_Download_Trial_SCANeR/HT_Download_Trial_SCANeR.md

 1. You can request your Trial version of SCANeR here: [Request a Trial](https://www.avsimulation.com/scaner-studio-trial/)

-> **Note:** You can also request a trial for our other tools: NCAP & Regulation scenarios & Physics Based Sensors: [All our Trials](https://www.avsimulation.com/free-download/)
+> **Note:** You can also request a trial for our other tools: NCAP & Regulation scenarios, Physics Based Sensors, etc.: [Ask us](https://www.avsimulation.com/free-download/)

-2. Just enter your information, click on `SEND` and you are ready to move to the next step
+Simply enter your information, click on `SEND` and you are ready to move to the next step
 ![](./assets/Request_for_the_trial.png)
 > **Note:** Upon receiving your request, an AVSimulation sales excecutive will send you an email with the link to download SCANeR within 48 hours.
 When you receive this email, go to the step 2.